Archive

 After dinner, we got to the venue a little bit before the opener… we had a little bit of time to catch up with Kentucky-based friend / Over the Rhine photographer Bill Ivester.
 He’s helping them out on this tour with merch and social media, and photography.
 After briefly catching up, we found some seats for the opener…

-The Milk Cartoon Kids were a fantastic guitar duo.
+The Milk Carton Kids were a fantastic guitar duo.
 Based on their name, I was going in hoping it wasn’t going to be a repeat of “The Children’s Hour” opener for Over the Rhine a score ago.
 Well, I was greatly pleased.
 They played about a half hour set of mellower folk songs.
 Fitting for fans of Paul Simon.
 Excellent guitar chops and quite humorous between songs, as well.
 They also have all of their recorded music available for free mp3 download (go here for free music).

 Over the Rhine hit the stage at 9pm.
 Karin & Linford had Nick Radina with them again on drums/percussion/cuatro, as well as a slide guitar player Jason Goforth.